 If you feel like you’ve got the basics of German off pretty well but want to know how to break into the ranks of the intermediate German learner, this new series of articles is for you.
 What do you need to be able to do to call yourself an intermediate speaker?
-How to you acquire those additional skills?
+How do you acquire those additional skills?
 How’s the process going to feel and how can you ensure that you keep going to your goal?

-Before we engage, it helps to know what we’re trying to do.
+First, it helps to know what we’re trying to do.
 Let’s first look at what the difference is between beginners German and intermediate German.
 In terms of the widely-used Common European Framework of Reference for Languages, what’s the difference between A2 and B1 level German?

 What’s “upper beginner” (A2) German?